sergemazille/reveal-basis/README.md

 ```

 #### Note:
-If you are using Reveal Basis library via NPM, you can

-Global padding of `above` component has to be explicitly given through `$above-padding` variable in `_customization.scss` file as it is needed for positioning calculation.
+If you are overriding default variables, be aware that global padding of `above` component has to be explicitly given through `$above-padding` variable as it is needed for positioning calculation.

-The visibility state modifier class for an `above` element is `.is-visible`.
+The visibility state modifier class for an `.above` element is `.is-visible`.